cnauroth/hadoop-common/hadoop-tools/hadoop-azure/src/site/markdown/index.md

 ### <a name="Concepts" />Concepts

 The Azure Blob Storage data model presents 3 core concepts:

-* *Storage Account*: All access is done through a storage account.
+* **Storage Account**: All access is done through a storage account.
-* *Container*: A container is a grouping of multiple blobs.
+* **Container**: A container is a grouping of multiple blobs.
 A storage account may have multiple containers.
 In Hadoop, an entire file system hierarchy is stored in a single container.
-It is also possible to configure multiple containers, effectively presenting multiple file systems that can be referenced via distinct URLs.
+It is also possible to configure multiple containers, effectively presenting multiple file systems that can be referenced using distinct URLs.
-* *Blob*: A file of any type and size.
+* **Blob**: A file of any type and size.
 In Hadoop, files are stored in blobs.
-  The internal implementation also uses blobs to persist the file system hierarchy and other metadta.
+  The internal implementation also uses blobs to persist the file system hierarchy and other metadata.

 ### <a name="Configuring_Credentials" />Configuring Credentials